 Events come in all shapes and sizes, from those that happen only once to others that take place regularly.
-Things such business meetings, school courses, or continuing education classes are all perfect examples of recurring events.
+Things such as business meetings, school courses, or continuing education classes are all perfect examples of recurring events.

 So if you have an update meeting with your team every Monday at 8 AM, why take the time to add this to your calendar every single week when you can create a repeating event.
 The nice thing about using Apple’s Calendar for regularly scheduled events is that you have a lot of options and flexibility.

 Whether you’re completely new to the Calendar app or simply haven’t checked out the features for recurring events, this tutorial is for you!
-Here’s how to create, modify, and cancel repeating events in Calendar.
+Here’s how to create, modify, and cancel repeating events in the Calendar.